SamNzo/enigma/README.md

 ./enigma --message <your message>
 ```

-If no information is provided about the rotors, reflector and plugboard the default configuration is
+If no information is provided about the rotors, reflector and plugboard the default configuration is:

 |  Reflector  |      Left rotor      |  Middle rotor |  Right rotor |
 |:-----------:|:--------------------:|:-------------:|:------------:|